bobthemighty/codefiend-site/content/deploying-lambda-with-esbuild-and-terraform/index.md

 }
 ```

 Now we can `make deploy again`.
-This time, terraform tells us that it's going to update our existing Lambda role to add the new policy.
+This time, Terraform tells us that it's going to update our existing Lambda role to add the new policy.

 ```shell
  # aws_iam_role.iam_for_Lambda will be updated in-place